 Robert Adam was born in early 1896 in Littleton, West Lavington, Wiltshire.
-He was the youngest boy of nine children born to Alexander and Agnes Adam.
+He was the youngest boy of nine children born to gamekeeper Alexander Adam and his wife, Agnes, nee Christie.

 His parents were Scottish; his father was born in Kincardineshire and his mother in Aberdeenshire.